Tutor Support Included

 • Understand how to rectify behaviour issues and how to habituate puppies to prevent problems.

-Unit 10: Assessment of the needs of the dog
+Unit 10: Welfare Assessment of the Assistance Dog

 On completion of this unit you will: